bluescan/tacentview/docs/cli.md

 \
 **Example {% increment egnum %} - Create a Flipbook QOI with 5 Columns**
 ```
-tacentview -ckv 2 -o qoi --po contact[5,*,FlipOut,FiveColFile]
+tacentview -ckv 2 -o qoi --po contact[5,*,*,FlipOut,FiveColFile]
 ```
 Creates a contact sheet called `FiveColFile.qoi` from the images in the current directory.
 The number of columns is set explicitly to 5.
 The rows will be computed for you so that all input images will be included.
 The output qoi file will be placed in a directory called `FlipOut` which will be created for you if it doesn't exist.
 All input images must be the same dimension.
 You may use regular `--op` operations to resize first if desired.\
 \
 \
 **Example {% increment egnum %} - Create a 7x7 Flipbook JPG and BMP**
 ```
-tacentview -ckv 2 -o jpg,bmp --po contact[7,7]
+tacentview -ckv 2 -o jpg,bmp --po contact[7,7,white]
 ```
 In this example we set both the number of columns and the number of rows.
 If there are more than 49 images in the input directory, only the first 49 will be included.
-If there are fewer than 49 input images, the contact-sheet (flipbook) will have some _blank_ pages.
-Blanks are filled with black if the ouptut image is 24 bit and transparent black if the image is 32 bit.
+If there are fewer than 49 input images, the contact-sheet (flipbook) will have some _empty_ pages.
+Empty pages get filled with opaque white.
+If white was not specified or * was used, the fill would be transparent black.
+Since JPG does not support alpha, the JPG output would just get black for the empty pages.
+The BMP output supports alpha so those pages would be transparent black.
+The fill colour may be precisely specified in hexadecimal using #RRGGBBAA.
+If a single decimal integer is used instead, the fill is that value for all RGBA channels.
+The predefined colour names are: black, white, grey, red, green, blue, yellow, cyan, magenta, and trans (transparent black, the default).

 ---